an-sh/chat-service/README.md

 ### Reliable messaging and history synchronisation

-When a user sends a room message, in the ack callback the message `id` is returned.
+When a user sends a room message, in RPC reply the message `id` is returned.
 It means that the message has been saved in a store (in an append only circular buffer like structure).
 Room message ids are a sequence than increases by one for each successfully sent message in the room.
 A client can always check the last room message id via `roomHistoryInfo` command, and use `roomHistoryGet` command to get